philipce/nifty/README.md

 ## Distribution

-If you want to statically link Nifty and all its dependencies, e.g. for distribution, an example of how to do that will be forthcoming...
+If you want to statically link Nifty and all its dependencies (e.g. for distribution) an example of how to do that will be forthcoming...
 For now, here's a stackoverflow [post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/36573936?noredirect=1#comment60786135_36573936) that shows basically how you might accomplish that.

 ## License